 Check out this counseling video:

 Remember that as much as it is difficult to say no to your husband, to commit some of these acts is a sin and you will be accountable for it yourself too.
 Therefore, you should remember to seek forgiveness yourself.
-Getting to closer to Allah will make it will easier for you to decline the things he requests of you that are either not acceptable or make you feel uncomfortable.
+Getting closer to Allah will make it easier for you to decline the things he requests of you that are either not acceptable or make you feel uncomfortable.

 It might be that addressing these big issues, to begin with, are easier to start with when broaching the topic with your husband as these are the ones that are displeasing to Allah.
 Use your fear of Allah to motivate you to bring it up with him.

 If you respect yourself, then others will respect you.